Raja-s-k/automate-the-boring-stuff/chapter-05/practice_questions.md

 **5)**
 There is no difference between the expressions.
 Both statements does the same.\
-→The first statements checks whether the string cat is present in the keys of spam dictionary.\
+&ensp;&ensp;→The first statements checks whether the string cat is present in the keys of spam dictionary.\
-→The second statement checks whether cat is present in a list containing the keys which are extracted from the spam dictionary.
+&ensp;&ensp;→The second statement checks whether cat is present in a list containing the keys which are extracted from the spam dictionary.

 **6)**